apenella/go-ansible/README.md

 ## Contributing

 Thank you for your interest in contributing to go-ansible!
 All contributions are welcome, whether they are bug reports, feature requests, or code contributions.
-Please read the contributor's guide [here](https://github.com/apenella/go-ansible/blob/master/CONTRIBUTING.md) to know more about how to contribute.
+Please read the contributor's guide [here](https://github.com/apenella/go-ansible/blob/master/CONTRIBUTING.md) to learn more about how to contribute.

 ### Code Of Conduct

-The `go-ansible` project is committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.
+The `go-ansible` project is committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristics.

 We expect all contributors, users, and community members to follow this code of conduct.
 This includes all interactions within the `go-ansible` community, whether online, in person, or otherwise.